 The solute transport model was run for a period of 50 years utilizing the transport parameters and flow conditions described in Section 6 for the simulated Cr(VI).
-The results are shown for years 0.5, 1.5, 10, 20, and 30 for each of the four model layers on Figures 7.1-1 through 7.1-4.
+The results are shown for years 0.5, 1.5, 3, 5, 10, 20, and 30 for each of the four model layers on Figures 7.1-1 through 7.1-4.
 These figures show the impact of the injected carbon concentrations and remediation design flow conditions have on the chromium distribution over time.
 Carbon is actively injected into the NTH IRZ during the first 6 months of the simulation, followed by an 18-month period where the NTH IRZ is turned off.
-This 6-month on/18-month off NTH IRZ cycle period is repeated for the full duration of the 30-year transport run.
+This 6-month on/18-month off NTH IRZ cycle period is repeated for the full duration of the transport run.
 This solute transport run indicates the NTH IRZ successfully creates a remediation barrier along the majority of the NTH IRZ line in all four model layers.
-The sections of the plume that are initialized on the east side of the NTH IRZ (e.g., the low Cr(VI) concentrations in the vicinity of the NTH IRZ wells that are not treated by the NTH IRZ (e.g., the low concentration finger of the plume that migrates past the northern NTH IRZ in model layers 3 and 4; see Figures 7.1-3 and 7.1-4, during the 18-month rest cycle when active pumping is suspended) are hydraulically controlled by the Riverbank Extraction Wells.
+The sections of the plume that are initialized on the east side of the NTH IRZ and the low Cr(VI) concentrations in the vicinity of the NTH IRZ wells that are not treated by the NTH IRZ (e.g., the low concentration finger of the plume that migrates past the northern NTH IRZ in model layers 3 and 4; see Figures 7.1-3 and 7.1-4, during the 18-month rest cycle when active pumping is suspended) are hydraulically controlled by the River Bank Extraction Wells.

 A design option to reduce Cr(VI) migration past the northern portion of the NTH IRZ by conducting 18-month off-cycle NTH IRZ extraction is presented in sensitivity analysis Section 10.9.
 By year 30 of the simulated transport run, the majority of the alluvial Cr(VI) plume in all four model layers has been remediated.
 The alluvial aquifer Cr(VI) remaining at year 30 is a relatively small footprint located just upgradient of the central portion of the NTH IRZ.
-The actual time for all simulated alluvial aquifer Cr(VI) concentrations to reduce to below 32 μ g/L is 38 years in model layers 1 and 2, 44 years in model layer 3, and 48 years in model layer 4.
+The actual time for all simulated alluvial aquifer Cr(VI) concentrations to reduce to below 32 μ g/L is 37 years in model layers 1 and 2, 43 years in model layer 3, and 48 years in model layer 4.
 These timeframes are based upon the initial remedial layout and do not incorporate additional optimizations to address the simulated persistent Cr(VI) impacts in the aquifer that occur at later times in the remedy.
 Optimizations to these Cr(VI) transport simulations were evaluated in Section 10.
-The portion of the Cr(VI)that persists for the greatest duration is initialized in the bedrock in the vicinity of the East Ravine Extraction Wells.
-This is due to the tight hydraulic conductivity values simulated in the bedrock limit flow velocities and remediation timeframes.
-This is a limitation of the groundwater flow model and solute transport model because potential fractured bedrock or high conductivity channels that potentially exist in the bedrock cannot be accounted for in this analysis.
-The effectiveness of the East Ravine Extraction Wells located in the bedrock need to be closely monitored during the remediation design implementation.
+The portion of the Cr(VI) that persists for the greatest duration is in the bedrock in the vicinity of the East Ravine Extraction Wells.
+While porosity adjustments were made to simulate fracture flow, the extended duration is due to the tight hydraulic conductivity values simulated in the bedrock that limit flow velocities and extend remediation timeframes.
+The effectiveness of the East Ravine Extraction Wells located in the bedrock need to be closely monitored during the remediation system implementation.